Krauncha Giri: Kumaraswami Temple

 The temple currently called the Kumaraswamy temple (originally had Shanmukha as the main deity) was constructed during the rule of the Rashtrakutas (8th-10th century).

 Legends of the mountain

 A distinctive feature of the mountain is its elliptical shape with a diametric narrow pass.
-According to legend, this gap is made when Kartikeya pierced the mountain in the battle with the demon Tharaka, with his sphere weapon vel to kill the demons who were hidden inside mountain.
+According to legend, this gap is made when Kartikeya pierced the mountain in the battle with the demon Tharaka, with his spear weapon vel to kill the demons who were hidden inside mountain.
 This legend is held in high esteem in Hindu mythologies including Mahabharata (salya parva.
 46), Skanda Purana (asura kandam).
 Krauncha Giri is also associated with legends of the sages Agastya and Parasuram.

 Kalidasa in his work Megha Sandesa describes the gap in the mountain.
 This place is connected with legends of Sri Sailam jyotirlinga in Andhra Pradesh.
 The name 'Krauncha Giri' is very familiar to many, but few know the location of this legendary mountain.
 For many, it's just a mythical one like Mount Meru.